8 Pointers to Painting with Watercolor

 Purple Lake: a burgundy wine color

 Diozanine Violet: a true deep purple.

-Yellow Ochre: a tan, sand color, semi-opaque and perfect for many nature scenes.
+Yellow Ochre: a tan, sandy color, semi-opaque and perfect for many nature scenes.

 Burnt Umber: a dark brown, good in nature and good mixing.